-Annapurna Circuit Trek is a very well-known trekking destination located in the Annapurna Conservation Area of Nepal due to the beautiful trail transitory over Marshyangdi & Kali Gandaki stream with exquisite panoramic splendor of vast mountain peaks.
+Annapurna Circuit Trek is a very popular trek destination in the Annapurna Conservation Area.
+The path passes through the beautiful trail over Marshyangdi & Kali Gandaki stream with exquisite panoramic splendor of vast Annapurna mountain ranges.

-Also referred to as Round Annapurna, trekking to Annapurna Circuit has diverse altitude variations which are unlikely to find anywhere else.
+Also referred to as the Round Annapurna, encircling the trek route, one can observe diverse altitude variations very unlikely to find anywhere else.
 As the altitude varies, so does the culture and lifestyle, and always accompanied by amazing arrays of floras and faunas widely scattered throughout the region.

-The trails comprise a mix of small villages and hamlets that houses culturally rich ethnic communities like the Gurung, Magar, Thakali and the Tamangs.
-The trajectory also precedes you to the Buddhist hamlets and Hindu pilgrimage sites, particularly the locality of Muktinath - one of the sanctified sites for both Buddhists & Hindus, and Braga - the oldest monastery in this area.
+The Annapurna Circuit hiking trail comprises a mix of small villages that houses culturally rich ethnic communities like the Gurung, Magar, Thakali, and the Tamangs.
+The trajectory also precedes you to the Buddhist hamlets and Hindu pilgrimage sites, particularly the famous temple of Muktinath - one of the sanctified sites for Buddhists and Hindus.

 Annapurna Circuit Trek unfolds the wonders of nature as it meanders through the paddy fields, river valleys, and gorges and through small mountain hamlets giving you a true enigma of the Himalayan trekking experience.
-The total length of the route you hike on this package is somewhere around 150km or (100 miles).
+The total length of the route you hike on Annapurna Circuit is somewhere around 150km or (100 miles).

 In addition, this route also has been listed as one of the top 10 must-visit places & the best trekking trails numerous times in terms of culture and unique landscape by individual authors, magazines, BBC, Trip Advisor, media companies, and such.